clojit/clojit-doc/Bytecode Spec.md

 ALLOC allocates the empty instance of Type D and puts a reference to into dst.

     OP         A    B            	C

-    SETFIELD  ref  offset(lit)  var
+    SETFIELD  ref  object offset(lit)  var

 SETFIELD writes var to the correct slot in instance referenced by A.

     OP        A    B     C

-    GETFIELD  dst  ref   offset(lit)
+    GETFIELD  dst  ref   object offset(lit)

-GETFIELD writes var to the correct slot in instance referenced by A.
+GETFIELD writes var to the dst (in A) slot from object in ref (B), lookup by offset into type date (in C).

+    OP		 A	B		C
+    LOOKUPFIELD  dst	object-ref	str arr offset(lit)

+LOOKUPFIELD Look up member from object-ref (in B) and write it into dst-slot (in A).
+Loopup matches field name of object (reference in B) and str (looked up in str-arry by offset in C)

+    var (in A) to dst-slot (in A) slot from object in ref (B), lookup by offset into str array.
+Then search member fields for match.

+    OP         	 A    		B            	   C

+    ASSIGNFIELD  object-ref  	str arr offset(lit)  var

+ASSIGNFIELD writes var (in C) to the slot at offset (in B) of object in object-ref (A).

 ## Run-Time Behavior